Dev-Squared/unitconvert-laravel/README.md

 `composer require devsquared/unitconvert-laravel`

 In Laravel 5.5 and above, the package will autoregister the provider and the alias.
-For Laravel 5.4 and below, you must install the provider and the alias in your `config/app.php` file.
+For Laravel 5.4 and below, you must install the provider and the alias.

 ```
 // config/app.php